commontoolsinc/discord_bridge/README.md

 * mix deps.get # gets the dependencies
 * mix deps.compile # compiles dependencies
 * mix compile

+## Setting up the database
+* mix ecto.create # do this only once
+* mix ecto.migrate # anytime the db changes

+## Running the bot under repl
 * iex -S mix # runs the bot under the repl

 ## Inviting the bot that Ellyse is running